kosi2801/Tiny-Tiny-RSS_PHP5.2/README.md

 Bugs/Issues

-* One Time Passwords are currently disabled because compatibility issues with PHP 5.2
+* One Time Passwords are currently disabled because namespace compatibility issues with PHP 5.2

 ## Installation